Marcelo Salas: Juventus

 In 2001, he was transferred to Juventus for 55 billion lire (€28.5 million by fixed exchange rate; 22 billion lire cash plus Darko Kovačević).
 His stay in Turin was cut short due to a torn ACL in his right knee in a Serie A match against Bologna in October 2001.
-Salas endured one of the worst moments of his career at the club; he was hampered by injuries, including a further issue with his knee meniscus the following season, allowing him to participate in only 26 games and scoring just 4 goals across all competitions.
+Salas endured one of the worst moments of his career at the club; he was hampered by injuries, including a further issue with his knee meniscus the following season.
+During his two seasons at the club, he was only able to take part in 31 games, scoring just four goals across all competitions, despite winning consecutive Serie A titles and the 2002 Supercoppa Italiana, providing an assist for Alessandro Del Piero's opening goal in the 2–1 victory over Parma in the latter competition.
+He scored his first goal for the club from a penalty in September 2001, the match-winning goal in a 3–2 comeback home win over Chievo in Serie A. In the Derby della Mole against cross-city rivals Torino the following month, however, he missed a potentially match-winning penalty as Torino came back from 3–0 to tie the match 3–3.
+His final goal for the club came from a penalty, in a 2–0 win against Reggina in December 2002, in the first leg of the round of 16 of the Coppa Italia.

 Return to River Plate

 After Juventus unsuccessfully tried to transfer him to such high-profile European clubs as Manchester United, Chelsea, Liverpool, Barcelona, A.C.
 Milan, and Sporting Lisbon (in exchange for the transfer of a young Cristiano Ronaldo), in 2003 he was loaned back to River Plate.

 Hailed as "Saint Matador" by fans, Salas stood out especially in that year's Copa Sudamericana, but could not prevent his team's defeat in the final against Cienciano of Peru, despite scoring the tying goal 3–3 in the first leg.
 However, he later achieved a new title: the 2004 Clausura.

 A year later, he helped River Plate reach the semifinals of the 2005 Copa Libertadores, scoring a hat-trick against Liga de Quito.
 In his second stay at River Plate, Salas scored 17 goals in 43 games.

 Marcelo Salas is regarded as one of the greatest players in the history of River Plate, along with Ángel Labruna, Enzo Francescoli, Ramón Díaz, Norberto Alonso, Ubaldo Fillol and Amadeo Carrizo.
 In addition, he was one of the few foreign players who have worn the Millonarios captain armband.